Alcohol consumption in Ireland

 Drinkers reported a range of negative consequences as a result of their own drinking in the National Drug and Alcohol Survey 2019-2020.
 This included role impairment (for example, at work, at school, or when taking care of the household), accidentally hurt yourself, been in a fight, harm to home life or marriage, and harm to health.
 The proportion of drinkers who reported at least one of these harms was 13.5%, ranging from 3.1% who experienced harm to their home life or marriage to 10.2% who had accidentally hurt themselves.
 Males were more likely than females to experience any harm (17.3% versus 9.8%) and those aged 15–24 years were most likely to experience harm (27.6%).
 Experiencing harm was associated with drinking pattern.
 Low-risk drinkers (defined as those who did not engage in regular HED or meet the criteria for AUD) were least likely to experience any harm (5.2%), while those with AUD were 13 times more likely to experience harm (67.1%).

-Almost 1 in 4 (24%) adults that reported reducing alcohol consumption in the 2023 Barometer cited the behaviour of others as a consequence of excessive drinking as an influence for drinking less.
+Almost 1 in 4 (24%) adults who reported reducing alcohol consumption in the 2023 Barometer cited the behaviour of others as a consequence of excessive drinking as an influence for drinking less.
 14% had a bad experience when drunk that they don’t want to repeat, while this peaked among 18–24-year-olds who had reduced consumption with 24% citing it as an influence for drinking less.
 Overall, nearly 2/3 of adults (63%) who had reduced consumption cite physical health or fitness as a reason for drinking less with 31% citing mental health as an influence for reduced drinking.

 In addition, previous Healthy Ireland data from 2018 found that 54% of drinkers who also smoke, binge on a typical drinking occasion, compared with 33% of non-smokers who drink.
 The survey also found that 8% of drinkers have failed to do what was normally expected from them in the past 12 months because of drinking.

-• Problem alcohol use in Ireland
+Problem alcohol use in Ireland

 The prevalence of alcohol use disorders is 8.5% in Ireland vs WHO (World Health Organisation) European region 8.8% and alcohol dependence of 3.8% in Ireland vs WHO European region 3.7% as recorded in 2016.
-However, gender differences in terms of prevalence are apparent with alcohol use disorders accounting for 13% of males and 4.1% of females, while alcohol dependence break down was 5.8% for males and 1.8% for females.
+However, gender differences in terms of prevalence are apparent with alcohol use disorders accounting for 13% of males and 4.1% of females, while alcohol dependence breakdown was 5.8% for males and 1.8% for females.
 This dataset has yet to be updated since 2016.

 The Health Research Board provides data on treated problem alcohol use in Ireland through data taken from the National Drug Treatment Reporting System.
 Over 7,400 cases were treated for problematic alcohol use in Ireland in 2022.
 Between 2021 and 2022, the number of treated cases increased by 8.2%, from 6,859 cases to 7,421 cases following a period of decline between 2016 and 2020.
 In 2022, the median age at which cases first started drinking alcohol was 16 years.
-Almost two-in-every-three (65.3%) cases were classified as alcohol dependent.
+Almost two in every three (65.3%) cases were classified as alcohol dependent.
 The median age of cases was 42 years.
 Six-in-ten (61.5%) cases were male.
-Almost two-in-every-three (65.3%) cases were classified as alcohol dependent.
+Almost two in every three (65.3%) cases were classified as alcohol dependent.
 Among cases seeking treatment for alcohol use for the first time, the majority (64.0%) were classified as alcohol dependent.
-Seven-in-ten (68.1%) previously treated cases were classified as alcohol dependent.
+Seven in ten (68.1%) previously treated cases were classified as alcohol dependent.
 Polydrug use (problem use of more than one substance) was reported by almost one quarter (24.2%) of cases.
 This was an increase from 23.7% in 2021.
 Analysis of trends between 2016-2022 found that the median number of standard drinks consumed on a typical drinking day has increased from 15 in 2016 to 18 in 2022.
 Many cases in treatment had been drinking more in a typical day than is recommended in a week based on HSE low-risk guidelines.

-• Alcohol abstinence in Ireland
+Alcohol abstinence in Ireland

 Rates of abstaining from alcohol in Ireland are relatively consistent across numerous studies conducted during different years.
 WHO (World Health Organisation) Global Health Observatory data from 2016 shows that the proportion of adults (aged 15+) who have not consumed any alcohol during the past 12 months, assessed a given point in time, was 18.7% in Ireland in 2016 (10.5% male, 26.9% female).
 The percentage of lifetime abstainers in Ireland in 2016 was 7.4% (3.5% male, 11.2% female).
 While there were 11.4% former drinkers in 2016 (7% male, 15.7% female).